Pumpkin Cupcakes with Whipped Ganache Frosting

 • Cool the cupcakes completely before frosting – Seems obvious, but is also a test of willpower to let the cupcakes cool before devouring them!

-Can the recipe be doubled?
+Can this small batch cupcakes recipe be doubled?

-I have not tested a larger batch, but you can try it and let me know how the cupcakes turn out!
+I have not tested a larger batch, but you can try it and let me know how the pumpkin cupcakes turn out!

 Why can’t I use pumpkin pie filling instead of pure canned pumpkin?